 So I opted for a more earthy flavor combination: white chocolate truffles with toasted pecans, cinnamon and nutmeg.
 They small just as good as they taste and offer a flavor variation, but also a color variation to your cookie tray.

-I commonly make they along with my Chocolate Truffles and everyone raves about them!
+I commonly make them along with my Chocolate Truffles because who doesn’t want a nice white and brown dotted platter?

 Some questions you might have about chocolate truffles: